bayinfosys/bayinfosys.github.io/_posts/2026-01-01-87-inference-infrastructure.md

 Performance degrades once concurrent load increases.

 We've run this comparison directly: [vLLM, Ollama, and Marigold on a single £170 GPU](https://marigold.run/blog/llm-providers.html) covers the same three options with full telemetry, including the VRAM problem most benchmarks leave out.

+## Matching systems to workload

+Three recurring patterns cover most inference deployments, and each points to a different combination of the choices above.

+**Batch document processing** (extracting, summarising, or classifying documents in bulk, with no one waiting on a live response) tolerates queuing.
+A single GPU sized to the model's VRAM footprint is normally enough; there's no concurrent-user load.
+There is no concurrent-user load to justify vLLM's operational overhead.

+**Concurrent user-facing APIs** (a chat interface, an internal tool several people use at once) are the case vLLM exists for.
+PagedAttention and continuous batching keep response times stable as concurrent requests increase.
+Ollama and Marigolds one-request-at-a-time model degrades quickly under this load, regardless of hardware.

+**Single-developer prototyping** (testing a model, building a workflow before a production decision has been made) doesn't need production-grade serving at all.
+Ollama's simplicity outweighs its throughput ceiling here, and GPU choice matters less than reaching a working prototype quickly.

+Mapping a project onto one of these three narrows the hardware and serving-software decision from four independent questions to one.

 (If you're weighing hosted against self-hosted inference for a specific workload, [get in touch](/contact) to talk through the tradeoff.)